ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Current Version 1.0.9

-For details on changes, check Change Log at the bottom of this site.
+For details on changes, check the Change Log at the bottom of this site.

 ## Installation